Best Savings Accounts for Kids 2021: Best Places to Grow Your Child's Money

 As parents, we would definitely want to give your children a head start with financial literacy and pick up personal finance habits.

-Having their own savings account could not only teach your child the concept of money but also encourage him/her to pick up healthy saving habits, and even learn about delayed gratification.
+Having their own savings account could not only teach your child the concept of money, but also encourages him/her to pick up healthy saving habits.

 CIMB Junior Savers Account